julia-vscode/docs/docs/src/userguide/plotgallery.md

 ## Create Visualization

+!!! note

-**Remember** to keep the REPL open as this is where any output from your program will be printed.
+    Keep the REPL open as this is where any output from your program will be printed.

 The first piece of code that you need to execute is this: